-(a) Reflects the conversion of indebtedness to Class A common stock as described in "Proposal No. 1 - Approval of the Proposed Issuance - The Proposed Issuance."

-(b) Reflects the borrowings related to the estimated transaction fees and expenses.

-(c) Reflects the conversion of the Series A preferred stock to Class A common stock as described in "Proposal No. 1 - Approval of the Proposed Issuance - The Proposed Issuance - The Preferred Stock Transactions."

-(d) Reflects the conversion of the Series B convertible preferred stock to Class A common stock as described in "Proposal No. 1 - Approval of the Proposed Issuance - The Proposed Issuance - The Preferred Stock Transactions."

-(e) Reflects the issuance of 474,485,339 shares of Class A common stock in connection with the conversion of indebtedness and Series A preferred stock and Series B convertible preferred stock (including accrued

-(f) Reflects an estimated gain of \$171.7 million based on the difference between the closing price of our Class A common stock on December 31, 2003 of \$2.24 per share and the book value of the indebtedness exchanged.
+- (a) Reflects the conversion of indebtedness to Class A common stock. - (b) Reflects the borrowings related to the estimated transaction fees and expenses. - (c) Reflects the conversion of the Series A preferred stock to Class A common stock. - (d) Reflects the conversion of the Series B convertible preferred stock to Class A common stock. - (e) Reflects the issuance of 474,485,339 shares of Class A common stock in connection with the conversion of indebtedness and Series A Preferred Stock and Series B Convertible Preferred Stock (including accrued interest) for an assumed total outstanding of 512,693,790 shares of Class A common stock.
+In addition, reflects a charge of \$6.6 million related to estimated transaction fees and expenses attributable to Class A common stock issuances. - (f) Reflects an estimated gain of \$171.7 million based on the difference between the closing price of our Class A common stock on December 31, 2003 of \$2.24 per share and the book value of the indebtedness exchanged.
 If the Debt Reduction Transactions had occurred on February 17, 2004 at the closing price of \$3.25 per share, the loss on the exchange would have been \$140.6 million.
-In addition, this reflects the estimated transaction fees and expenses

-- attributable to the converted indebtedness of \$13.4 million and the write-off of unamortized debt issuance costs and debt discount of \$7.4 million. - (g) Reflects the repayment of \$150.0 million of borrowings under the credit facilities, reduced by borrowings of \$24.4 million to fund the \$20.0 million in estimated transaction fees and expenses and \$4.4 million of accrued interest. - (h) Reflects the conversion of indebtedness to Class A common stock as described in "Proposal No. 1 Approval of the Proposed Issuance - Agreements with Fidelity and MacAndrews & Forbes." - (i) Reflects the issuance of 274,003,972 shares of Class A common stock in connection with the conversion of indebtedness (including accrued interest on indebtedness held by MacAndrews & Forbes) and \$150.0 million back-stop and Series A preferred stock and Series B convertible preferred stock for an assumed total outstanding of 312,212,423 shares of Class A common stock.
-In addition, reflects charge of \$6.6 million related to estimated transaction fees and expenses attributable to the Class A stock issuances. - (j) Reflects an estimated gain of \$23.3 million based on the difference between the closing price of our Class A common stock at December 31, 2003 of \$2.24 per share and the book value of the indebtedness exchanged.
-If the transactions contemplated by the Fidelity Support Agreement and the MacAndrews Support Agreement and \$150.0 million in backstop had occurred on February 17, 2004 at the closing price of \$3.25 per share, the loss on the exchange would have been \$36.1 million.
+In addition, this reflects the estimated transaction fees and expenses attributable to the converted indebtedness of \$13.4 million and the write-off of unamortized debt issuance costs and debt discount of \$7.4 million. - (g) Reflects the repayment of \$150.0 million of borrowings under the credit facilities, reduced by borrowings of \$24.4 million to fund the \$20.0 million in estimated transaction fees and expenses and \$4.4 million of accrued interest. - (h) Reflects the conversion of indebtedness to Class A common stock as described in the Fidelity

+Support Agreement and the MacAndrews Support Agreement.

+- (i) Reflects the issuance of 274,003,972 shares of Class A common stock in connection with the conversion of indebtedness (including accrued interest on indebtedness held by MacAndrews & Forbes) and \$150.0 million back-stop and Series A preferred stock and Series B convertible preferred stock for an assumed total outstanding of 312,212,423 shares of Class A common stock.
+In addition, reflects charge of \$6.6 million related to estimated transaction fees and expenses attributable to the Class A stock issuances. - (j) Reflects an estimated gain of \$23.3 million based on the difference between the closing price of our Class A common stock at December 31, 2003 of \$2.24 per share and book value of the indebtedness exchanged.
+If the transactions contemplated by the Fidelity Support Agreement and the MacAndrews Support Agreement and \$150.0 million in back-stop had occurred on February 17, 2004 at the closing price of \$3.25 per share, the loss on the exchange would have been \$36.1 million).
 In addition, this reflects the estimated transaction fees and expenses attributable to the converted indebtedness of \$13.4 million and the write-off of unamortized debt issuance costs and debt discount of \$3.7 million.